atom/scandal/README.md

-# dscan - Directory scan
+# scandal - Scandalous directory scanning and searching

-dscan provides two utilities:
+scandal provides two utilities:

 * Scanning a directory for paths matching a set of glob inclusions or exclusions.
 For example, you want to find a list of paths to search that match a certain pattern, but are not ignored by the `.gitignore`.